 The subject matter of chapter 24 of the book of Genesis is il matrimoni di Isac (marriage of Isaac).
 With its 67 verses and just over 1800 words in Friulian, this is the longest chapter of the book of Genesis.
-In these notes, you will notice that you are able to take on larger amounts of text with less help; by this point, you have made considerable progress in Friulian and a fair deal of the grammar no longer presents surprises.
+In these notes, you will take on larger amounts of text in each grouping; by this point, you have made considerable progress in Friulian and a fair deal of the grammar no longer presents surprises.
 That said, there is still much new vocabulary to be learnt, as well as a need for reinforcing and deepening your understanding of certain usages and grammar points that you have already encountered but still not had sufficient exposure to.

 If you are arriving on this site for the first time, begin your study of the Friulian language here.

 Read Gjenesi 24

 Vocabulary: vieli (old), in là cui agns (advanced in years), benedî (to bless), il famei plui vieli (the oldest servant), la cjase (house), messedâ (to have charge of), meti (to put, to place), la man (hand), la cuesse (thigh), zurâ (to swear), il cîl (heaven, sky), la tiere (earth, land), cjoli (to take), il fi (son), la femine (wife, woman), framieç di (amongst), la fie (daughter), jessi a stâ (to dwell, to stay), il paîs (land, country), la parintât (kin, relatives), sielzi (to choose), là vie (there), domandâ (to ask), salacor (suppose that, perhaps), vê voe di (to wish to, to want to; also vê voie di), vignî daûrmi (to follow me; literally, to come behind me), menâ (to bring, to lead), saltâ fûr (to come forth).